R14GENIE/B3D-Converter-to-OBJ-FBX/README.md

 - Vertex colours are parsed but not written to either output format.
 - Only the first UV set is exported.

+## Warning

+I'm not here to maintain that...
+I will update it if needed, enjoy it!
+Also the first connard who comes tell me it's about to use AI for this type of project, I recommend him to have time to lose, I'm not kind.

 ## License

 [0BSD](LICENSE) (BSD Zero Clause).
 Do whatever you want with it — no attribution required, no notice to keep.
 Copy the file straight into your own project if that's easier than depending on it.